Skip to main content

 • Date and Timestamp to start from a specific point in time datetime or an epoch

-• Offset to start the consumer at a specific offset.
-Best when used in conjunction with a single Partition setting
+• Offset to start the consumer at a specific offset, ideal for use with a single Partition setting.

 • Consumer Group to start the consumer from the last offsets committed by a consumer group on this topic.